 As a counselor, you play an important role in the lives of clients.
 Your responsibilities as a counselor include helping clients work through personal, emotional, social, relationship, and academic challenges.
 To succeed, you will need a variety of skills as you complete your tasks and responsibilities.

-First, you must exercise compassion, empathy and understanding as you employ active listening skills.
+First, you need to exercise compassion, empathy and understanding as you employ active listening skills.

 Your tasks will include meeting with clients regularly – although not necessarily face to face.
 In this capacity, you develop treatment goals and teach clients how to put their new skills into practice and track progress.
 As you meet with clients for individual or group sessions, you may prepare homework assignments and provide resource materials, including crisis intervention numbers or additional referrals.
 Prepare to coordinate care with community agencies, healthcare providers, other service agencies and providers.

-After each session, a counselor typically records the details about the topics you discussed.
-You may be responsible to complete insurance paperwork, mail invoices and manage payments, too.
+After each session, a counselor typically records the details about the topics discussed.
+You may be responsible to complete insurance paperwork, mail invoices, and manage payments.
 If you work in an agency, expect to report to a supervisor and collaborate with coworkers.